 - Member of the Probate Court, Estate Planning and Tax committees of the Nashville Bar Association

-- Fellow of the Nashville Bar Foundation
+- Fellow, Nashville Bar Foundation

 - Lecturer to professional groups on Trusts & Estates topics